• Skip to primary navigation

 Instructions

-• In a large mixing bowl, combine the gluten-free flour, baking powder, baking soda, and salt then set aside.
+• In a large mixing bowl, combine the gluten-free flour, baking powder, baking soda, sugar, and salt then set aside.

 • In a liquid measuring cup, combine the whole milk, egg, and canola oil.
 Stir together.